 Students are allowed to withdraw from a maximum of two courses during the entire period of Scholarship coverage.

-The penalty for exceeding this two-course withdrawal is reflected in the Financial Information section of this Catalog (see p.
-107).
+The penalty for exceeding this two-course withdrawal is reflected in the Financial Information section of this Catalog (see pp. 89-90).

 OFFICE OF THE REGISTRAR